newphoenix/javaQuiz/javaQuiz/README.md

 Given a large file that does not fit in memory (say 10GB), find the top 100000 most frequent phrases.
 The file has 50 phrases per line separated by a pipe (|).
 Assume that the phrases do not contain pipe.
 Example line may look like: Foobar Candy | Olympics 2012 | PGA | CNET | Microsoft Bing ....
 The above line has 5 phrases in visible region.

+**NOTE:**
+   Runnig the code below allocates 100MB of memory, using java 8 streaming allocated 150MB of memory when running the program. file lines.txt can be used to test the code and it is included in folder tests.

 **Answer:**